 Office: Minnesota State Senate, District 39

-Mary Kunesh-Podein is a member of the Minnesota State Senate, representing District 41.
+Mary Kunesh is a member of the Minnesota State Senate, representing District 41.
 She is running for reelection to the Minnesota State Senate to represent District 39.
 Mary is a retired educator, with more than 25 years working in the public education system.
 As a state legislator, Mary was a founding member of the Native American and People of Color & Indigenous (POCI) caucuses.
-She also helped establish a task force to assess and recommend solutions to the crisis of missing and murdered Indigenous women, girls, and two-spirit people in Minnesota.
+She also helped establish a task force to assess and recommend solutions to the crisis of missing and murdered Indigenous women, girls, and Two-Spirit people in Minnesota.

 Office: U.S. House of Representatives, District 2